Kashif130/CoverMesh/README.md

 own stored threshold happens afterward, in this contract's own deterministic Python code -- not inside the consensus round, not as the model's own comparative judgment.
 This is a stricter trust boundary than any predecessor: even less of the paying decision is delegated to the model's own say-so.
+That comparison is itself done in exact fixed-point decimal units, not raw float (see "Fixes from the second steward review round" below), so it cannot be swayed by binary-float representation noise either.
 (NEWS_EVENT still needs a genuine categorical judgment call, since classifying an event against a caller-defined taxonomy is not a numeric-extraction task -- that adapter keeps the categorical-classification approach proven elsewhere in this ecosystem.)